Traumatic Brain Injury: Emerging Research, Clinical Consequences, and Nutrition Recommendations from a Multidisciplinary Perspective (Part 1)

 Dr Marino has led research studies that supported regulatory submissions to the FDA for Abbott Point of Care and Abbott Core Laboratory and breakthrough designations for TBI-related biomarker claims.
 He has been invited as a speaker and participant in TBI discussions with companies and academic institutions.
-Dr Marino has worked with TRACK-TBI, the DOD, and advocacy groups to make headway to new technologies to help improve the health care of patients that suffer traumatic brain injuries.
+Dr Marino has worked with TRACK-TBI, the DOD, and advocacy groups to make headway to new technologies to help improve the health care of patients who suffer traumatic brain injuries.

 attended a live program?